-- •Polyvagal theory validates importance of therapist's ability to be - present to clients → Develop working alliance → help client's feel safe and secure in relationship (Geller, 2018). - •Research shows that therapeutic relationship as most consistent predictor of change (Geller, 2018; Norcross, 2011) and serve as both a mediator and/or moderator of change (Vilkin, Sullivan, & Goldfried, 2022). - The therapeutic alliance can be a moderator in couples therapy & crucial for the couple's relationship satisfaction (Wiggins, 2022). - Consistently be attuned and offer secure attachment base in therapeutic relationship.
+- Polyvagal theory validates importance of therapist's ability to be present to clients → Develop working alliance → help client's feel safe and secure in relationship (Geller, 2018). - Research shows that therapeutic relationship as most consistent predictor of change (Geller, 2018; Norcross, 2011) and serve as both a medictor and/or moderator of change (Vilkin, Sullvan, & Goldfried, 2022). - The therapeutic alliance can be a moderator in couples therapy & crucial for the couple's relationship satisfaction (Wiggins, 2022). - Consistently be attuned and offer secure attachment base in therapeutic relationship.

-THERAPIST'S ROLE

-Co-regulation: bidirectional linkage of fluctuating emotions between client and therapist, contributing to emotional stability of both (Butler & Randall, 2013; Geller, 2018).

-Therapist is co-regulator of emotion (physically and emotionally attuned)

-- Synchronization leads to neuronal growth. - Neuronal growth → new neural pathways are stimulated which help brain development, esp. in left side (verbal) and prefrontal cortex (judgement, executive functioning) (Courtois & Ford, 2016).
+THERAPIST'S ROLE Co-regulation: bidirectional linkage of fluctuating emotions between client and therapist, contributing to emotional stability of both (Butler & Randall, 2013; Geller, 2018).
+Therapist is co-regulator of emotion (physically and emotionally attuned) Synchronization leads to neuronal growth.
+Second of the second proventy of the second proventy of the second preferred to cross (judgement, esp. in left side (verbal) and preferred to actors (judgement, executive functioning) (Courtols & Ford, 2016).